-To avoid very narrow pieces at finish wall, measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
+Avoid narrow pieces at finish wall; measure the distance between the starting wall to the finish wall, then divide this number by the width of the flooring planks.
 The fraction is the width of the last plank.
-If width of last plank is less than 2.5", balance by cutting (Rip) starting row of planks accordingly.

-E.g. for a 12' room:
+Eg. for a 10' room:

-Start - Finish = 144" - 1" (1/2" expansion x 2) = 143" Width of plank = 5"
+Start - Finish = 120" - 1" (1/2" expansion x 2) = 119"

+Width of Plank = 12"

-Twenty eight full planks are required and last will be fraction x plank width.
+Nine full planks are required and last will be fraction x plank width tongue and groove adhesive at the long seams to avoid board separation.